yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/hibernate.md

 showAsideToc: true
 ---

 [Hibernate ORM](https://hibernate.org/orm/) is an Object/Relational Mapping (ORM) framework for Java applications.
-Hibernate ORM enables developers to easily write applications whose data outlives the appilication lifetime, Hibernate is concernted with data persitence of Relational databases.
+Hibernate ORM enables developers to easily write applications whose data outlives the appilication lifetime, Hibernate is concerned with data persistence of Relational databases.

-YugabyteDB YSQL API is full compatibility with Hibernate ORM for Data persistence in Java applications.
+YugabyteDB YSQL API has full compatibility with Hibernate ORM for Data persistence in Java applications.
 This page provides details for getting started with Hibernate ORM for connecting to YugabyteDB.

 ## Working with Domain Objects

 In this section, we'll learn to use the Java Objects (Domain Objects) to store and retrive data from YugabyteDB Cluster.

 Java developers are often required to store the Domain objects of a Java Application into the Database Tables.
-An Object Relational Mapping (ORM) tool is used by the developers to handle database access, it allows developeres to map their object-oriented domain classes into the database tables.
-It simplies the CRUD operations on your domain objects and easily allow the evoluation of Domain objects to applied to the Database tables.
+An Object Relational Mapping (ORM) tool is used by the developers to handle database access, it allows developers to map their object-oriented domain classes into the database tables.
+It simplies the CRUD operations on your domain objects and easily allow the evoluation of Domain objects to be applied to the Database tables.

 [Hibernate](https://hibernate.org/orm/) is a popular ORM provider for Java applications which is widely used by Java Developers for Database access.
 YugabyteDB provides full support for Hiberante ORM and also can be easily used in any environment supporting Java Persistence API (JPA) including Java SE applications, and Java EE application servers connecting to YugabyteDB cluster.